broodminder/userguide/fr/docs/10_intro.md

 ### MyBroodMinder.com

-The data transmitted by your phone or by the hub arrives on the [Mybroodminder.com](https://mybroodminder.com) portal.
+The data transmitted by your phone or by the hub arrive on the [Mybroodminder.com](https://mybroodminder.com) portal.
 In this space, you can configure your apiary, your hives and assign your sensors to them.
 You can also visualize the raw data on fluid and interactive graphs.

 ![MyBroodMinder](./10_intro.assets/image-20230407155319801.png)

 ### Hub

-For those who want real-time data, the Hub is the solution.
+For those who want real-time data, the hub is the solution.
 This autonomous box must be installed in the middle of the apiary.
 It automatically reads the information from all the sensors and transmits them via the 3G/4G cellular network or WIFI to the cloud, where they are processed.